gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

   caption: [Modifier check on the template method.],
 ) <is-template-method-modifiers>

 Retrieve the `:modifiers` property from the method using the `has` query.
 Retrieving a value for the `public` modifier using `modifier|public` to than check using `contains` if the value is present in the list of modifiers.
-The length of the list of `modifiers` is also checked to see if it's length is 1, only containing the `public` modifier.
+The length of the list of `modifiers` is also checked to see if it's length is 1, e.g: only contains the `public` modifier.

-After the modifiers are checked, checking if the body of the method is not empty is done as illustrated in @is-template-method-body.
+After the modifiers are checked, validating if the body of the method is not empty is in @is-template-method-body.

 #linebreak()
 #figure(